 Both films are mainly shown at independent meetings and screenings.
 Major film festivals in Japan do not pick them up.
 Never on cinecon screens.
 Reason?
 I suspect that prominent sponsors and contributors are not in favor of the views expressed in these two films.
 Nevertheless, such independent films usually end up dead on arrival even in DVD market.
 However, these two films are still on independent roadshow circuit for more than a year.
 The demand for the screening is not waning but actually on the rise.
 I believe it is because these two films successfully captured the unity of human dignity.
 They are not simple “anti-nuclear” message films.
 They are stories of wisdom and bravery.
 I sincerely hope these two films to be shown widely, not only in Japan, but abroad as well.

-(1) The Original Title; ミツバチの羽音と地球の回転 (Buzz of a Honeybee and the Earth’s Revolution)
+Ashes to Honey (ミツバチの羽音と地球の回転 (Buzz of a Honeybee and the Earth’s Revolution), 2010)